 What PCC has inadvertently given us, is a way to do practically anything we want to do FAC-wise when it comes to using different FAC settings – regardless of whatever FAC numbers used, after correcting the treble partial changes, we can put the whole tuning dead on A440!

 Do this first: To make sure A4 ends up @ A440, tune A4 to A440 and measure where A4’s 4th partial is.
-After tuning A4 to A440, set the SAT to A6 and play A4.
-Stop the lights using the SAT buttons.
-That is the setting for A4.
-Write that setting down because that is the setting for A6 that should be on the tuning when tuning the piano.
+(After tuning A4 to A440, set the SAT to A6 and play A4.
+Stop the lights using the SAT buttons).
+That’s the setting for A4.
+Write it down because that should be the setting for A4 when tuning the piano.

 Even if the .8 A Multiplier Default is used, comparing the two may indicate a couple tenths one way or the other.
 If not using the .8 A Multiplier Default, this A440 setting for A4 should be used to put A4 to the correct location.]